Meseery2/Quto/README.md

 ## Install (Mac OSX only)

 * Download [Quto.saver](https://github.com/Meseery2/Quto/releases/download/v0.0.1/Quto.saver.zip)
-* Or, Fork or clone this project, then double click the file `Quto.saver` in the project folder.
+* Or, fork/clone this project, then double click the file `Quto.saver` in the project folder.
 * Open the Mac OSX preferences, choose Screensaver and activate `Quto`

 ## Uninstall